MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-web.md

 **Other limitations**

 - Recording desktop applications during a Web recording session.
-If you need to automate both Web and Desktop applications, you can create a separate UI flow for each type and then combine them in a cloud flow.
+If you need to automate both Web and Desktop applications, you can create a separate desktop flows for each type and then combine them in a cloud flow.

 - Multi-Factor Authentication (MFA) is not supported, use a tenant that doesn't require MFA.